Solutions: 19 - EBP dispatch

 .skip:

 The EBP version’s inner loop has no je for membership; the dispatch is the iteration.
-Freed from the branch, the compiler can usually emit SIMD over hungry’s u32 slots and over the id_to_slot mapping in parallel.
+Freed from the branch, the loop is a straight gather over the slots listed in hungry - no per-row test, and no id-to-slot indirection to serialise it.

 Exercise 5 - &[T] slices